gaphor/gaphor/docs/sphinx.rst

 Errors are shown on the console when the documentation is built and in the document.

-The model can not be found:
+The model cannot be found:

 .. diagram:: Wrong name
    :model: not-a-model

-The model can be found, but the diagram can notnot be found:
+The model can be found, but the diagram cannot be found:

 .. diagram:: Wrong name
    :model: example